-In promoting the creation of comfortable workplaces, we give first priority to the securing of safety and health and endeavor to secure employees' health and safety by engaging in various efforts.
+In promoting the creation of comfortable workplaces, we give first priority to securing safety and health and we endeavor to secure employees' health and safety by engaging in various activities.
 While we have not obtained certifications such as OHSAS18001, we secure occupational safety under our own system by regularly conducting risk assessment and improving issues.
-The number of accidents occurred in 2017 was zero (zero in 2016) and no accidents that require time off from work or fatal accidents occurred in the past three years (rate of occurrence was 0%).
+The number of accidents that occurred in 2018 was zero (zero in 2017) and no accidents that required time off from work or fatal accidents occurred in the past three years (rate of occurrence was 0%).
 We will continuously promote the improvement of the level of occupational safety and health in the workplace.
+UNDAMENTAL APPROACH In order for employees to be healthy and fully exercise their abilities, we will promote a work-life balance and take measures to promote acquisition of paid holidays and to prevent long work hours.